khucnam/NIonPred/README.md

 2. python Predict.py your_fasta_file.fasta ("your_fasta_file.fasta" file contains the sequences you want to classify.
 Please see the "sample.fasta" as an example.)

-----> Running the Predict.py script will generate the Result.csv file.
-In Result.csv file, there are 2 columms: first one contains the protein ID, the next column contaisn a probability that an amino acid is N_linked glycosylated.
+----> Running the Predict.py script will generate the Result.txt file.